Five

 Grade 5 also marks an exciting transition into the final years of school for students at Leongatha Primary School.
 Students are given many opportunities to take on leadership roles around the school, such as peer mediation in the junior school playground, and filling positions in the canteen or office when Grade 6s are unavailable.
 They also work closely with junior students to develop and model positive relationships and are involved in many ‘kids teaching kids’ activities.

 The focus for writing in Grade 5 is on a variety of genres, including narratives, recounts, poetry and expositions.
 Our aim is to develop students into confident and creative writers who enjoy the writing process and feel confident to share and edit with their peers.
 Students practise new skills regularly, for example similes, descriptive language, metaphors and dialogue to make their writing show rather than tell a story.
-They also work in ability groups targeting specific needs.

 The Grade 5 Team